dutchaug/beginners-workshop/README.md

 ## Setting up your workshop development environment
 This workshop is aimed at the intermediate Java or OO programmer who wants to start with native Android development.
 As a prerequisite we ask you to setup a working Android development environment.
 Please check if you have already installed (if not download and install) the following software on your computer:

-* A [Git](http://git-scm.com/downloads) client or command line tool to clone this repository
+* A [Git](http://git-scm.com/downloads) client or command line tool to clone this repository.
+[Sourcetree](http://www.sourcetreeapp.com/) is a pretty cool Git GUI client.
 * A [Java Software Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) version 6 on a Mac or version 6 or 7 if you are using a Windows or Linux machine.
 I advice against using JDK 8 for this workshop.
 A Java Runtime Environment (JRE) is not enough!
 * The [Android Studio](http://developer.android.com/sdk/installing/studio.html) bundle, which includes:
   * The Android Studio early access preview IDE, which is based on the community edition of IntelliJ IDEA.